 The eye passed over the city around 8 p.m.
 The reading of the barometer as the eye passed over the city was so low that observers assumed that the instrument was inaccurate.

 Three hours later, by 11 p.m. the wind was diminishing, the water covering the island was receding.

 But the damage was done.
 An estimated 8,000 of the city’s 37,789 residents were dead; 3,600 homes were destroyed.

-Galveston was a debris field.
+The island was a debris field.

 Let’s back up a few days.
 In 1900 the science of meteorology was primitive.
-For a week the weather bureau had known that a storm was approaching the Gulf coast from northwest of Martinique.
+For a week the weather bureau had known that a storm was approaching the Gulf Coast from northwest of Martinique.
 But the trajectory and strength of the storm were not predicted with the accuracy possible today.
 In the Fort Worth Register of September 8, these clips on inside pages are the extent of coverage of the hurricane that day.
 New Orleans reported winds of only forty-eight miles per hour, but even then there was some loss of life and property damage.